vmware-archive/monitoring-indicator-protocol/k8s/README.md

 #### Running the tests

-The tests can be run with a shell script from the root directory of this
+The k8s tests can be run with a shell script from the root directory of this
-repository: `./scripts/test.sh e2e`.
+repository: `./scripts/test.sh k8s_e2e`.
 The tests use the current Kubernetes auth context, so you must be logged into a cluster to run them.
 The cluster must be set up for E2E tests as detailed above.

+To run both bosh and k8s e2e tests, run `./scripts/test.sh e2e`